 1. Vent Out Your Emotions

 If you’ve been holding on to some negative emotions for some time, now is the time to let them out.
 Give yourself a break.
 Venting out emotionally also benefits your mind and body.
-Cry out your sadness, write down your frustrations, eat a whole pint of ice cream while watching a drama, get angry, have a pity feast.
+Cry out your sadness, write down your frustrations, eat a whole pint of ice cream while watching a drama, get angry, have a pity feast or do something creative.
 Just be sure not to do anything you will regret later.
 Give yourself a day or 2 to go through the process.
 Let your pent up emotions out but don’t dwell on them for too long.

 Since you are emotionally vulnerable during this time, it is better to do this in a place familiar to you.
 Some people would rather get away to a new place to sort out their emotions.
 In both cases, it would be helpful to have a friend who understands what you’re going through.
 They can help you put a lid on things if you do get out of control.
 Remember though, your friend can only do so much.
 Only you can get yourself unstuck from your own emotions or mindset.